Charles Edward Blake Sr.

-Charles Edward Blake Sr. (born August 5, 1940) is an American minister and pastor who served as the Presiding Bishop and leader of the Church of God in Christ, a 6 million-member Holiness Pentecostal denomination, that has now grown to become one of the largest predominantly African American Pentecostal denominations in the United States, from 2007 to 2021.
-On March 21, 2007, he became the Presiding Bishop of the Church of God in Christ, Inc., as a result of Presiding Bishop Gilbert E. Patterson's death.
-In a November 2007 special election, he was elected to complete the unexpired term of his predecessor as Presiding Bishop.
+Charles Edward Blake Sr. (born August 5, 1940) is an American minister and retired pastor who served as the Presiding Bishop and leader of the Church of God in Christ, a 6 million-member Holiness Pentecostal denomination, from 2007 to 2021.
+On March 21, 2007, he became the Presiding Bishop of the Church of God in Christ.

 In November 2008, Bishop Blake was re-elected to serve a four-year term as Presiding Bishop.
 In November 2012, Bishop Blake was re-elected again to serve a four-year term as the Presiding Bishop.
 He was reelected to a third term as Presiding Bishop on November 15, 2016.
-On October 23, 2020, Bishop Blake announced that he would not seek a re-election as Presiding Bishop nor as a member of the General Board and that he would retire from the Office of Presiding Bishop and from the General Board in 2021.
-He officially retired on March 19, 2021, and was succeeded by Bishop J. Drew Sheard, Sr. as Presiding Bishop on March 20, 2021.
+On October 23, 2020, Blake announced that he would not seek a re-election as Presiding Bishop nor as a member of the General Board and that he would retire from the Office of Presiding Bishop and from the General Board in 2021.
+He officially retired on March 19, 2021.

-Blake was the fifth Presiding Bishop (and seventh leader) of the historically African-American denomination from 2007 to 2021.
-From 1985 until 2009, he was the Jurisdictional Prelate of the First Ecclesiastical Jurisdiction of Southern California, overseeing more than 250 churches that compose the jurisdiction.
-He was succeeded by Bishop Joe L. Ealy.

-Bishop Blake is married to Mae Lawrence Blake, a native of Michigan, and they have three children together, Charles Blake II (Jr.), Lawrence Blake, and Kimberly Blake, and they have eight grandchildren.